How to give feedback that motivates & engages

 Use feedback to understand your company

-As an example, constructive feedback about the company’s onboarding process can turn into a goal to make onboarding more seamless and scalable.
-Or an employee’s difficulties with having an eye for detail can turn into training and guidance to help them develop professionally and improve performance.
+As an example, constructive feedback about your organization’s onboarding process can turn into a goal to make onboarding more seamless and scalable.
+Or, an employee’s difficulties with having an eye for detail can turn into training and guidance to help them develop professionally and improve performance.

 Leapsome provides a bird’s-eye view of how feedback is being addressed or used to improve the workplace.